 Maintain Your Group Counseling

 Over time, drug and alcohol treatment with your counselor may not seem as valuable, but it’s in these moments that the very best level of care is obtained.
 Imagine, for example, being able to talk to your counselor about all the good things you’re doing right now.
 Reassurance can help you build a future.
 There are numerous ways to stay active in your recovery process:

 - See your counselor on a routine basis.

-- Connect with alumni of the Florida House Experience.
+- Connect with alumni of FHE Health.
 This allows you to build strong relationships with people who do understand.

 - Be a part of a 12-step meeting.